 In our experience, the most effective way to organize to assist voters is to support local Voter ID Coalitions that include on-the-ground organizations, local election and other government officials, community institutions, and businesses like transportation companies.
 We are expanding our network of Partner Organizations and support their Voter ID Coalitions.
 Do you or any of your contacts have connections with local organizations in AL, AZ, CO, FL, GA, IA, IN, KS, MI, MO, ND, NH, RI, SC, TN, TX, VA, WI or WV that might be interested in partnering with VoteRiders?
 Tell us about them!

 ...our Partner Organizations identify and refer to us thousands of voters who may lack ID.
 We need volunteers to follow up with these voters to offer a range of practical voter ID assistance.
 Training will be provided - all you need is an Internet-connected computer and a telephone!

 Have a couple of days?

-9Organize a fundraising drive...
+9Organize a Voter ID Clinic or a fundraising drive...

 ...to “Adopt a Voter ID Coalition” in a priority state.
 These local coalitions need support to offer a full range of voter ID services.
 Every dollar makes a difference, and donations to VoteRiders are 100% tax-deductible.